shonggeok/pomodoro-timer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Pomodoro Clock
+# Pomodoro Timer

-I build this Pomodoro Clock using Pomodoro technique (which is using this Pomodoro Clock itself, after it started to function).
+I build this Pomodoro Timer using Pomodoro technique (which is using this Pomodoro Timer itself, after it started to function).
 Though not all of the time.

 ## Libraries